Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/advancedWorkflows.md

 <img src="images/launch_from_note_2.png" style="border: 1px solid black"/>

-In all cases, Unity should launch directly without presenting the Unity Hub or the Project Selection dialog.
+In all cases, the Unity Editor should launch directly without going through the Unity Hub first.

 **Note:** Launching from a Version entity or from a Note entity straight to the right Unity project and scene only works if the user has their project in the location that is saved in the `sg_unity_metadata` field.
-If there is no matching Unity project, then the Unity Hub/Project Selector will be launched instead.
+If there is no matching Unity project, then the Unity Hub will be launched instead.

 ### Jump to Frame